 Why Investing in Multi-Family Housing is Just Plain Smart

 Some people invest in paintings from one of the masters and hope they will appreciate.
-But the appreciation and yearly returns in Multi-family housing is one of the smart to diversify your investment portfolio and generate steady income.
+But the appreciation and yearly returns in multi-family housing is one of the smart ways to diversify your investment portfolio and generate steady income.

 Real estate can be an alternative for those who are not able to withstand the volatility of the stock market.
 It is also a better investment for those investors who wish to take an active role in growing their capital, rather than passively putting their money into a fund to be managed by someone else.
 One of the beautiful things about real estate investing is that there is more than one strategy that can be successfully used.

 Over the 25-year period from 1992 through 2017, multi-family real estate provided the highest average annual total returns (9.75%) of any commercial real estate sector with the second lowest level of volatility (7.75%), according to research cited in a 2018 report by CBRE, the world’s largest commercial real estate investment firm.

 While the allure of investing in multi-family properties is easy to see, these investments represent an innovative opportunity to generate additional income from one investment.
 In addition, investors may decide to live in one unit, and rent out the others for income.

 Multi-family investments epitomize scalability.
 Rather than purchasing individual properties and slowly growing your business one transaction at a time, these investments represent the opportunity to acquire multiple properties within one building.
 They are perfect for those looking to grow their real estate investment portfolio and take their business to the next level, with the option for investors to venture into the arena of mixed-use and apartment investing down the road.

 Another reason multi-family property can potentially be an attractive investment is its ability to adjust more quickly to changing market conditions, specifically increasing rent quickly due to market demands or inflation.